 Surfactants and Anti-Redepositing Agents

 Surfactants are one of the major components of laundry and cleaning products.
 In washing machines, surfactants work by lifting dirt and oils off the fabric and attaching it to the water, so the dirt gets rinsed away when the water drains out of the machine.
-They break up stains and suspend the dirt in the water to prevent redeposition of the dirt onto the surface.
+They break up stains and suspend the dirt in the water to prevent the redeposition of the dirt onto the surface.
 Surfactants disperse dirt that normally does not dissolve in water.

 In anionic surfactants, the head of the molecule is negatively charged.
 This particular type of surfactant is very good at removing oily dirt and stains unless used in water that is full of minerals like calcium and magnesium.
 The minerals keep the anionic surfactant from working properly.
 You'll see anionic surfactants listed as alkyl sulfates, alkyl ethoxylate sulfates, and soaps in the ingredient list.